Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Introduction

 \subsection{Reference designs and data}

-To contextualize the performance of our developed detector, hereafter denoted as the \emph{CODEX} detector, we studied mass spectra of comparable detector systems.
+To contextualize the performance of our developed detector, hereafter denoted as the \emph{CODEX} detector, \cite{Fausch2026} we studied mass spectra of comparable detector systems.
 These include two prototype detectors of NIM with different anode geometries, \cite{lasi_decisions_2020} very closely comparable in terms of size and design requirements to our proposed solution.
 These NIM detectors are hereafter referred to as \emph{NIM-A} and \emph{NIM-B}.
 Specifically, \emph{NIM-A} employs an anode of circular shape, whereas \emph{NIM-B} features a spiral-type anode.
-An assembled view of a NIM prototype detector is shown in Fig.~\ref{fig:proto}.
+A view of the laboratory test detector assembly is shown in Fig.~\ref{fig:proto}; the NIM and CODEX configurations share the same external housing and interfaces, differing only in the internal anode and the implementation of the AC-coupling.

 As a reference, we also compared our measurements with a new mass spectrometer currently being developed at the University of Bern for an atmospheric Uranus entry probe, \cite{vorburger_mass_2024} which inherits the waveguide-based detector concept of \citeauthor{wurz_fast_1996}, \cite{wurz_fast_1996} and builds on the instrument architecture of \citeauthor{abplanalp_neutral_2009} \cite{abplanalp_neutral_2009} Because this detector design achieves an almost ideal impedance profile, its pulse shape closely approaches the ground-truth impulse response and thus serves as a high-fidelity comparison standard.
 We refer to this detector as \emph{UOP}, after the Uranus Orbiter and Probe mission concept for which this instrument is being developed.
 A related waveguide-based MCP detector design, building on the concepts of \citeauthor{wurz_fast_1996}, is also used in the Mass Spectrometer for Planetary Exploration (MASPEX) on the Europa Clipper spacecraft. \cite{waite_maspex-europa_2024}